faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 This is the database of printers, printer drivers, and driver options for Foomatic.

 {% shell_term $ %}
-sudo dnf install foomatic-db
+sudo dnf in foomatic-db
-sudo dnf install foomatic-db-ppds
+sudo dnf in foomatic-db-ppds
 {% endshell_term %}

 ## XSane (Scanner)